Sunday, September 15, 2024

 Deafness that acts as a wall to keep suffering at bay.
 We find this in the second reading too, where St James makes a sharp distinction between a living faith, and one that’s quite dead.
 A living faith expresses itself in good works.
 It is down-to-earth.
 It hears and responds generously and practically to the cries of the poor.
 A dead faith, however, is deaf, walled-off from the sufferings of others.
 Even when faced with those who lack the bare necessities of life, all it does is offer pious platitudes.
 I wish you well; keep yourself warm and eat plenty.

 But what causes this deafness, and how can it be healed?
 In the gospel, Jesus attributes Peter’s condition to the things that fill his mind and heart.
 The way you think is not God’s way but man’s.
 The world typically sees suffering as no more than something to be avoided at all costs, sometimes even to the point of ignoring and abandoning those who suffer.
 In contrast, our loving and merciful God hears the cries of those who suffer, and draws close to them.
 Isn’t this the experience of the psalmist?
 I love the Lord for he has heard the cry of my appeal… And more than just hearing and drawing close, God actually takes on our sufferings.
 Isn’t this what Jesus is doing in the gospel?
 Isn’t this what we celebrate at Mass?
-Like the suffering servant in the first reading, Jesus allows his ears to be opened to the cry of the poor, and courageously accepts all of the suffering that results from his closeness to them.
+Like the suffering servant in the first reading, Jesus allows his ears to be opened to the cry of the poor, and they courageously accepts all of the suffering that results from his closeness to them.
 I offered my back to those who struck me… I did not cover my face against insult and spittle

 And it’s important for us to remember that this path through suffering is not a dead-end.
 Rather it leads to the fullness of life in God.
 Not just in heaven, but already here on earth.
 For after Jesus dies on the Cross, God raises him from the dead.
 Which is why the Lord can say that anyone who loses his life for my sake, and for the sake of the gospel, will save it.
 This is the way deafness is healed.
 This is how a dead faith is raised.
 By seeking, finding and following the Lord.
 Not just here in church, but also out there in the world.
 Wherever suffering may be found.
 Not just in faraway war-torn or disaster-stricken countries, but also in our own backyard, our own workplaces and schools, our own families and homes.
 For how else can our deafness be overcome, except by drawing close to those who cry out?
 And how else can our faith become more down-to-earth, except by allowing our hands to get dirty?